MICADO: Model Uncertainty for the Mechanism of Dissolution of Spent Fuel in a Nuclear Waste Repository

 Project Website: N/A

 MICADO was funded in an attempt to assess the uncertainties in models describing the dissolution mechanism of spent nuclear fuel in a repository for geological time periods.
-Most worldwide leading experts in the field from research and waste management organisations were present in the project, representing different approaches to the prediction of the performance of disposed spent fuel over very long times: based on either electrochemical, geochemical and/or radiolytical viewpoint.
+Most worldwide leading experts in the field from research and waste management organisations were present in the project, representing different approaches to the prediction of the performance of disposed spent fuel over very long times, bringing either electrochemical, geochemical and/or radiolytical viewpoints.

 The purpose of the project was threefold: